Decentrix/TetriX/README.md

 To see details on the localhost server:

-In package.json include a new script in scripts
+In package.json include a new script in scripts:
 ```
 "scripts": {
     "tetrixGUI": "webpack --config node_modules/tetrix/webpack.config.js && node node_modules/tetrix/server/server.js"
   },
 ```

-run
+then, run
 ```
 $ npm run tetrixGUI
 ```